9th8/up-to-date-real-world-haskell/14-using-parsec.md

 This program behaves exactly the same as the first one.
 We can verify this by using `ghci` to re-run our examples from the earlier example.
-We\'ll get the same result from every one.
+We'll get the same result from every one.
 Yet the program is much shorter and more readable.
-It won\'t be long before you can translate Parsec code like this into a file format definition in plain English.
+It won't be long before you can translate Parsec code like this into a file format definition in plain English.
 As you read over this code, you can see that: